 In the latter part of the twentieth century, Dickinson College continued to enhance its liberal arts curriculum, diversifying traditional disciplines to allow a wide variety of interdisciplinary and area studies opportunities.
 The college is home, for example, to one of the only community studies centers in the nation, where students can perform field research and take oral histories in local communities from different academic perspectives.
 Also, Dickinson houses the national headquarters of the Oral History Association and is home to the preeminent study-abroad journal, Frontiers.

 The college's cross-disciplinary approach has led to strengths in international education, the natural and mathematical sciences, the arts, and pre-professional preparation.
 The curriculum has been further enriched by freshman seminars, internships, and cooperative student-faculty research and publishing.
 Over the past 10 years, 61 percent of all student-faculty research at Dickinson has resulted in published papers in professional journals, and 28 percent of those findings were presented at national and international conferences.

 An Eye to the Past, A Foot in the Future

 Proud of its heritage and true to the vision of its founders, Dickinson College remains committed to its historic mission: to prepare young people, by means of a useful and progressive education in the liberal arts and sciences, for engaged lives of citizenship and leadership in the service of society.
 As it looks toward the future, Dickinson is ever mindful of its revolutionary roots: unafraid to take risks, to speak out on important issues, to remain decisive and competitive and committed to its own brand of the liberal arts- academically rigorous, useful, and unapologetically engaged with the world.

-Learn more about the history of Dickinson on The Chronicles Web site, maintained by the Archives & Special Collections.
+Learn more about the history of Dickinson on The Archives & Special Collections Web site.